-During 2020, our management separately engaged Willis Towers Watson to provide insurance brokerage services.
+During 2021, our management separately engaged Willis Towers Watson to provide insurance brokerage services and purchased certain human-resource-related products from Willis Tower Watson.
+Because this engagement and the purchase of products were in the ordinary course, the Committee did not separately approve the insurance brokerage services or the purchase of the products.
+The aggregate fees paid to Willis Towers Watson for insurance brokerage services and the purchased products in 2021 were approximately \$206,200, and the aggregate fees paid to Willis Towers Watson for compensation consulting services to the Committee in 2021 were approximately \$193,000.
 The personnel who performed the insurance brokerage services operated separately and independently of the Willis Towers Watson personnel who performed compensation consulting services for the Committee.
-Willis Towers Watson has advised the Committee of a number of policies it maintains to ensure that the compensation consulting advice provided to the Committee is not influenced by the insurance brokerage services, including the following:
+Willis Towers Watson advised the Committee of a number of policies it maintained to ensure that the compensation consulting advice provided to the Committee was not influenced by the insurance brokerage services, including the following:

-- Individuals who are not part of the compensation consulting team are precluded from involvement in the development of recommendations regarding the compensation of our executive officers and directors. - Compensation consultants who advise the Committee on director and executive officer compensation may not serve in broader relationship-management roles for us. - The compensation paid to Willis Towers Watson compensation consultants is not tied to the fees paid, or to the expansion of fees paid, by us for insurance brokerage services.
+- Individuals who were not part of the compensation consulting team were precluded from involvement in the development of recommendations regarding the compensation of our executive officers and directors. - Compensation consultants who advised the Committee on director and executive officer compensation were not permitted to serve in broader relationship-management roles for us. - The compensation paid to Willis Towers Watson compensation consultants was not tied to the fees paid, or to the expansion of fees paid, by us for insurance brokerage services.

-The Committee concluded, based on the evaluation and factors described above, that Willis Towers Watson was and remains independent.
+The Committee concluded, based on the evaluation and factors described above, that Willis Towers Watson was independent during the portion of 2021 for which it served as our independent compensation consultant.

-How did the compensation consultant help the Committee in setting NEOs' compensation for 2020?
+How did the compensation consultant help the Committee in setting NEOs' compensation for 2021?

-In setting compensation for 2020, the Committee directed Willis Towers Watson to assemble compensation data for our NEOs and compare the data against aggregated peer group proxy data and general industry survey data for persons holding similarly situated positions in our peer group.
+In setting compensation for 2021, the Committee directed Willis Towers Watson to assemble compensation data for our NEOs and compare the data against aggregated peer group proxy data and general industry survey data for persons holding similarly situated positions in our peer group.